List of power stations in South Carolina

 This is a list of electricity-generating power stations in the U.S. state of South Carolina, sorted by type and name.
-In 2020, South Carolina had a total summer capacity of 24,122 MW through all of its power plants, and a net generation of 98,529 GWh.
-The corresponding electrical energy generation mix in 2021 was 53.8% nuclear, 23.3% natural gas, 15.2% coal, 4% hydroelectric, 2.3% biomass, 2.3% solar, and 0.1% petroleum.
+In 2022, South Carolina had a total summer capacity of 24,286 MW through all of its power plants, and a net generation of 98,709 GWh.
+In 2023, the electrical energy generation mix was 54.6% nuclear, 23.8% natural gas, 14.9% coal, 2.7% solar, 2% hydroelectric, 1.9% biomass, and 0.1% petroleum.

 South Carolina is the nation's third largest producer of nuclear power, with four nuclear plants.
 Natural gas has been the most rapidly growing source of generation; quadrupling over the decade starting 2010.
 Data from the U.S. Energy Information Administration serves as a general reference.